-Nasal symptoms Bothering you?
+Nasal Symptoms Bothering You?

 If you suffer with a constant runny nose, drainage down your throat (post nasal drip) and/or congestion and have tried multiple medication without success, you may have non-allergic (vasomotor) rhinitis.
 ClariFix could be your simple solution.

-What is ClariFix?
+What Is ClariFix?

-ClariFix is a clinically-proven, minimally innovative cryotherapy (localized freezing) that uses a cooling probe to freeze a small, inflamed area in the back of the nose.
+ClariFix is a clinically-proven, minimally invasive cryotherapy (localized freezing) that uses a cooling probe to freeze a small, inflamed area in the back of the nose.
 ClariFix is used to help treat people who suffer from chronic rhinitis.
 By freezing the tissue, it helps relieve the inflammation and pain.

 ClariFix – An Innovative Solution